aws/s2n-quic/netbench/README.md

 * Is implementation "X" interoperable with implementation "Y" of "Z" protocol?

 ## Quickstart
-A basic use of netbench is demonstrated in the `run-netbench-request-response.sh` script.
+A basic use of netbench is demonstrated in the `netbench-run.sh` script.
 This script will
 - compile all necessary netbench utilities
 - generate scenario files
-- execute the `request-response.json` scenario file using `s2n-quic` drivers
+- execute the `request-response.json` scenario using `s2n-quic` and `s2n-tls` drivers
+- execute the `connect.json` scenario using `s2n-quic` and `s2n-tls` drivers
 - collect statistics from the drivers using `netbench-collector`
-- generate a report in the `./report` directory
+- generate a report in the `./target/netbench/report` directory

+From the main `netbench` folder, run the following commands
 ```
-./run-netbench-request-response.sh
+./scripts/netbench-run
-cd report
+cd target/netbench/report
 python3 -m http.server 9000
 ```
 Then navigate to `localhost:9000` in a browser to view the netbench results.